Muguruza beats Kontaveit in 2 sets to win WTA Finals title

 Muguruza was backed the whole week by a raucous crowd who gathered at Estadio Akron to cheer and clap for her as if she was one of their own.

+“It’s funny, the other day I was speaking with my manager, Oliver.
+He was like, You know what, for the first time, Garbiñe, you’re really using the crowd, really getting that energy and using it on the court.
+You should do that more often”, said Muguruza, who entered the Estadio Akron wearing a Mexico soccer team jersey for her last two matches.

+“I think a big lesson to me is I should get the energy from the environment.
+I’m very supported here in Mexico.
+I don’t know if it will be everywhere, but I used it this week for sure.”

-Despite the loss, Kontaveit, who soared from No. 30 in the rankings into the top 10 in the last few months, is projected to finish at No. 7 in the rankings.
+Despite the loss, Kontaveit, who moved from No. 30 in the rankings into the top 10 in the last few months, is projected to finish at No. 7 in the rankings.

 The 25-year-old Estonian finished the season with a 29-4 record in her last 33 matches, including her title run at Ostrava.
 Prior to that stretch she had a 19-13 record for the year.